datacarvel/Brum-Rock/README.md

 2 web-scraping operations were done :

-Streaming data from Spotify/EveryNoise.com (Tutorial: https://rpubs.com/stevecarufel/WebScrapingEveryNoise)
+Streaming data from Spotify/EveryNoise.com (Presentation-wise tutorial: https://rpubs.com/stevecarufel/WebScrapingEveryNoise) (Or you can just look at the R script directly)

-Listed concerts data from Bandsintown.com
+Listed concerts data from Bandsintown.com (Presentation-wise tutorial: https://rpubs.com/stevecarufel/bandsintown_scraper) (Or you can just look at the R script directly)